heymikehaynes/crashthearcade/content/blog/2024/our-echo-show-experience.md

 type: post
 update:
 ---

 Our Echo Show 15 has been a helpful addition to our kitchen for years.
 It's been great for photos and weather at a glance, keeping track of our family calendar, and setting up quick timers while cooking.
-While it wasn't perfect, its quirks were manageable, and it genuinely added value to our routine.
+While it wasn't perfect, it added value to our routine.

 But recently, Amazon released an update that completely ruined our experience.
 The Show seems less like a helpful tool and more like a billboard in our kitchen.
 Ads are everywhere.
 Every time we glance at the screen, we see random products from Amazon.
-And we **paid** for this thing.
-Paying to be advertised to in our own home doesn't sit right with me.
+We **paid** for this thing.
+We paid to hang an advertisement on our kitchen wall.

 What's worse, the UI got an overhaul to prepare for the upcoming Show 21, and against all odds, it got *worse*.
 The font size has been reduced, making it harder to see from a distance, and the widget requirement has gone from 1/3 of the screen to 2/3.
 This might not make a ton of sense if you've never used one so I'll try to explain.